 A single phospholipid molecule or particle has a phosphate group on one end, known as the “head,” and two side-by-side chains or series of fatty acids that make up the lipid tails.
 The phosphate group is negatively charged, creating the head polar and hydrophilic (water-loving) molecule.
-A hydrophilic molecule is one that that has an affinity towards water.
+A hydrophilic molecule is one that has an affinity toward the water.
 The phosphate heads are therefore attracted to the water molecules of both the extracellular and intracellular surroundings.
 The lipid ends or tails, on the other hand, are uncharged, or nonpolar, and are hydrophobic (water-hating).
-A water hating molecule is repelled by water.
-Some lipid tails comprise of saturated fatty acids and certain have unsaturated fatty acids.
+A water-hating molecule is repelled by water.
+Some lipid tails comprise saturated fatty acids and certain have unsaturated fatty acids.
 This mixture adds to the fluidity of the tails that are continuously in motion.
 Phospholipids are hence amphipathic molecules.
-An amphipathic molecule is one that has both a hydrophilic and a hydrophobic area.
-In fact, soap works to eliminate oil and grease marks because it has amphipathic properties.
-The hydrophilic portion can melt in water while the hydrophobic portion can hold grease in micelles that then can be washed away.
+An amphipathic molecule has both a hydrophilic and a hydrophobic area.
+Soap works to eliminate oil and grease marks because it has amphipathic properties.
+The hydrophilic portion can melt in the water while the hydrophobic portion can hold the grease in micelles that then can be washed away.

-1. Primary Active transport: In the primary active transport, for transporting the molecules, it uses chemical energy to push the molecule.
+Primary Active Transport: In the primary active transport, transporting the molecules, it uses chemical energy to push the molecule.

-2. Secondary Active transport: In the secondary active transport, proteins present in cell-membrane uses the electromagnetic gradient to move across the membrane.
+Secondary Active Transport: In the secondary active transport, proteins present in the cell membrane use the electromagnetic gradient to move across the membrane.

-During primary active transport, the existence of molecules in the extracellular fluid that is necessary for the cell is recognized by the specific trans-membrane proteins on the cell membrane, which acts as pumps for transferring the molecules.
+During primary active transport, the existence of molecules in the extracellular fluid that is necessary for the cell is recognized by the specific transmembrane proteins on the cell membrane, which act as pumps for transferring the molecules.

 In the process of osmosis, the water, and other molecules or substance are transported through the selectively permeable cell membrane.
-There are many aspects that affect this transport.
+Many aspects affect this transport.
 One of the main factors is the cell having less negative water potential and other factors are the solute potential of a molecule and the pressure potential of a cell membrane.

-In the process of simple diffusion, the transportation of molecule or solute across a permeable membrane is known as simple diffusion.
-Mainly non-polar molecules uses simple diffusion, to maintain the better flow of molecules.
+In the process of simple diffusion, the transportation of molecules or solute across a permeable membrane is known as simple diffusion.
+Mainly non-polar molecules use simple diffusion, to maintain a better flow of molecules.

 Facilitated diffusion is the natural passive transportation of molecules or ions across the cell membrane through the specific-trans membrane of integral proteins.
 The molecules, which are big and insoluble need a carrier molecule for their transportation through the plasma membrane.
 No cellular energy or external energy is required for this process.